 Why is this so?

-While there are many answers to this question, I believe a contributing factor is the mismanagement of goals and expectations – particularly the difference between body change vs. maintenance.
+While there are many answers to this question, I believe a contributing factor is the mismanagement of goals and expectations – particularly the difference between weight loss vs. weight maintenance.

-There is a huge difference between what is required to change our bodies versus maintain our existing weight and physical condition, which may not properly understood, or appreciated.
+There is a huge difference between what is required to change our bodies by losing weight versus maintain our existing weight and physical condition, which may not properly understood, or appreciated.

 If you are in the camp of wanting to lose as much fat as possible before that beach trip this summer, it’s important to mentally get ready for a serious battle.